 Deep recommender systems

-media, and entertainment companies such as Amazon, YouTube, and Netflix.
+Recommender systems are used heavily across e-commerce, social media, and entertainment companies such as Amazon, YouTube, and Netflix.
 While early

 approaches